docgeni/docgeni/docs/en-us/configuration/global.md

 - Type: `Array<NavigationItem>`
 - Default: `[]`

-This configuration item is used to customize the display of the navigation bar and menu, and generally configure some external links and library channels, such as:
+This configuration item is used to customize the display of the navigation bar and menu, and generally configure some external links and library top-level nav entries, such as:
 ```ts
 module.exports = {
     ...